-Our ability to generate product revenues will be diminished if coverage for our products from payors is decreased or if patients have unacceptably high co-pay amounts.
+Our ability to generate product revenues will be diminished if coverage for our products from commercial or government payors is decreased or if patients have unacceptably high out-of-pocket requirements.

 Patients who are prescribed medicine for the treatment of their conditions generally rely on third-party payors, including governmental healthcare programs, such as Medicare and Medicaid, managed care organizations and commercial payors, among others, to reimburse all or part of the costs associated with their prescription drugs.
-Coverage and adequate reimbursement from third-party payors is critical to product acceptance.
+Coverage and adequate reimbursement from third-party payors are critical to product acceptance.
 Coverage decisions may depend upon clinical and economic standards that disfavor drug products when lower cost therapeutic alternatives are already available or subsequently become available.
-Even with coverage for NUPLAZID, DAYBUE or other products we may market, the resulting reimbursement payment rates might not be adequate or may require co-payments that patients find unacceptably high.
-Patients may not use NUPLAZID and DAYBUE if coverage is not provided or reimbursement is inadequate to cover a significant portion of its cost.
+Even with coverage for our products, the resulting reimbursement payment rates might not be adequate or may require out-of-pocket obligations, such as deductibles and co-pay or coinsurance payments, that patients find unacceptably high.
+Patients may not use our products if coverage is not provided or reimbursement is inadequate to cover a significant portion of its cost.

-In addition, the market for NUPLAZID and DAYBUE depends significantly on access to third-party payors' drug formularies, or lists of medications for which third-party payors provide coverage and reimbursement.
+In addition, the market for our products depends significantly on access to third-party payors' drug formularies, or lists of medications for which third-party payors provide coverage and reimbursement.
 The industry competition to be included in such formularies often leads to downward pricing pressures on pharmaceutical companies.
-Also, third-party payors may refuse to include a particular branded drug in their formularies or otherwise restrict patient access to a branded drug when a less costly alternative is available, even if not approved for the indication for which NUPLAZID and DAYBUE are approved.
+Also, third-party payors may refuse to include a particular branded drug in their formularies or otherwise restrict patient access to a branded drug when a less costly alternative is available, even if not approved for the indication for which our products are approved.